-If you're coming from the Marais or reserving a few hours to explore the area, the easiest way to reach the square is by getting off at Metro St-Paul (line 4) and walking for approximately six minutes via Rue Sainte-Antoine and Rue Caron.
-Rue Caron eventually turns into the square, which is nearly impossible to miss thanks to its distinctive red-bricked mansions and lush central park area.
+If you're coming from the Marais or reserving a few hours to explore the area, the easiest way to reach the square is by getting off at Metro St-Paul (line 4) and walking for approximately seven minutes via Rue Saint-Antoine and Rue de Birague.
+Rue de Birague eventually turns into the square, which is nearly impossible to miss thanks to its distinctive red-bricked mansions and lush central park area.

 What to Do Nearby?

 There's a wealth of interesting things to do in the area.
 Learn more about the neighborhood's centuries-old history, including its fascinating medieval past and Jewish heritage, on a self-guided walking tour of the Marais.

 For cutting-edge style, head to the nearby Rue Charlot, where up-and-coming fashion designers have set up their boutiques and design ateliers in stately 18th-century mansions.